What is it?

 Why does it matter?

-MITRE Enginuity Evaluations does not determine a winner, nor rankings, providing you with an unbiased assessment of detection capabilities in the context of real world threats.
+MITRE Enginuity Evaluations do not determine a winner, nor rankings, providing you with an unbiased assessment of detection capabilities in the context of real-world threats.

 What was tested in 2021?